dharmafly/pablo-docs/_posts/2238-01-01-element-reference.md

 ---
+heading: Element reference
 category: api
-heading: Element reference
 ---

-New SVG elements can be created with the shortcut methods listed below.
+SVG elements can be created with the shortcut methods listed below.
 See the [Creation](/api/creation/) section for information on how to use them.

 Each method is linked to the element's page on [MDN's element reference][mdn-svg-el].
 For further informatio, see [MDN's attribute reference][mdn-svg-attr] and the [Pablo Resources][resources] section.